+Treated wastewater in the catchment is either recycled or discharged into local waterways or to the sea.
 It has been recognised that we need to move away from a linear 'treat and discharge' system to a 'resource recovery' system to support a circular economy and drive more sustainable outcomes.
 We have started this journey by progressively using more recycled water.
 However, there are other resources from wastewater that could also be harnessed to fertilise crops or generate energy.

-Our measures Scale Our current performance (2019) Why is this measure important? delivered to customers. ^h Catchment 10 Gigalitres /year This measure gives insight into the use of recycled water to support needs in the community.
-In achieving the targets for this measure (see below), the Melbourne region will be a world leader in advancing a circular Region 44 Gigalitres /year economy and will be on track to beneficially use 100% of our water and resources by 2070 while ensuring affordability for current and future generations of Melbournians.
-2.1b Nitrogen recovered at treatment facilities for beneficial use.9 tracking of the recovery of two of the These measures have been chosen to enable tracking of the recovery of two of the more valuable components of wastewater, nitrogen Region 8% and carbon.
-The 2050 targets (see below) are based on the concept of a major paradigm shift in how we manage wastewater.
-These targets will drive a change that re-frames 2.1c Carbon recovered at treatment facilities for beneficial use.
-9 Catchment 15 % wastewater as a key resource, from which resources can be harvested for beneficial use.
-The targets give focus to where the Region 17 % greatest impacts can be made - primarily at the Western and Eastern Treatment Plants which service the majority of the region.
+Our measures Scale Our current performance (2019) Why is this measure important?
+2.1a Recycled water delivered to customers. ^h Catchment 1.8 Gigalitres /year This measure gives insight into the use of recycled water to support needs in the community.
+In achieving the targets for this measure (see below), Region track to beneficially use 100% of our war resources by 2070 while ensuring afforde advancing a circular economy and will be on track to beneficially use 100% of our water and resources by 2070 while ensuring affordability for current and future generations of Melburnians.
+2.1b Nitrogen recovered at treatment facilities for beneficial use.
+9 Catchment 23 % These measures have been chosen to enable tracking of the recovery of two of the more valuable components of wastewater, nitrogen and Region 8% carbon.
+The proposed 2050 targets (see below) are based on the concept of a major paradigm shift in how we manage wastewater.
+These targets will drive a change that re-frames wastewater 2.1c Carbon recovered at treatment facilities for beneficial use.
+9 Catchment 9 % as a key resource, from which resources can be harvested for beneficial use.
+The targets give focus to where the greatest impacts can be made - Region 17 % Plants which service the majority of the region.